FirebaseExtended/firebase-framework-tools/docs/astro/README.md

 1. Install the `@apphosting/astro-adapter` Astro adapter with the following command in your terminal:
 `npx astro add @apphosting/astro-adapter`
-1. Add the adapter with the standalone rendering mode to your astro.config.* file:test
+1. Add the adapter with the standalone rendering mode to your astro.config.* file:

 ```js
 import { defineConfig } from 'astro/config';